memcachier/mc/README.md

   config := mc.DefaultConfig()

   // You have to set the functions to compress and descompress
-  // At this example we are using zlib
+  // At this example we are using zlib.

   config.Compression.Decompress = func(value string) (string, error) {
   	var compressedValue bytes.Buffer